orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-#### paramsSerializerOptions
+### paramsSerializerOptions

 Type: `Object`

-IMPORTANT: This is only valid when using `axios`.
+IMPORTANT: This is only valid when using Axios.

-Use this property to decide how params are serialized.
+Use this property to specify how parameters are serialized.
 This is only taken into account when `paramsSerializer` is not defined.
-Currently, only `qs` is the available option.
-Read more about `qs` and it's settings [here](https://www.npmjs.com/package/qs).
+Currently, `qs` is the only available option.
+Read more about `qs` and its settings [here](https://www.npmjs.com/package/qs).

-If this is not specified, params are serialized as per `axios` default.
+If this is not specified, parameters are serialized as per Axios default.

 Example: